 Julia’s use of unusual locations, highly creative settings, street-cast models, accented with cinematic lighting are hallmarks of her very distinctive style of photography.
 She insinuates visual tensions in her images, and imbues them with a hint of mystery, which combine to tease the viewer to re-examine the picture, each time seeing more content and finding a deeper meaning.

-Fullerton-Batten has won countless awards for both her commercial and fine-art work, and became a Hasselblad Master in 2008.
-The National Portrait Gallery commissioned her to shoot portraits of leading people in the UK National Health Service, which are now held in the permanent collection.
+Julia has won countless awards for both her commercial and fine-art work, and became a Hasselblad Master in 2008.
+The National Portrait Gallery commissioned her to shoot portraits of leading people in the UK National Health Service, which are held in the permanent collection.
 Other images are also in permanent collection at the Musee de l’Elysee, Lausanne, Switzerland.
-She is widely interviewed about her projects by professional photographic magazines from around the world and is sought after as a speaker at international events and as a judge for prestigious international photographic competitions.